-- (1) A child may be adopted only with the consent of his or her parents. - (2) Consent of a parent shall not enter into force before eight weeks have passed from the birth of the child.
+(1) A child may be adopted only with the consent of his or her parents.

+(2) Consent of a parent shall not enter into force before eight weeks have passed from the birth of the child.
 A petition for adoption cannot be filed with a court before entry into force of the consent of a parent.
-With the consent of a parent, a child may be given to the person who wishes to adopt to be cared for before entry into force of the consent granted for adoption. - (3) Parent's consent for adoption may be granted to an adoptive parent whose person is determined or to an adoptive parent whose person has not been determined. - (4) If consent is granted for adoption to an adoptive parent whose person is not determined, a parent does not have the right to request disclosure of information concerning the person of the adoptive parent and the new identity of the child to him or her.
+With the consent of a parent, a child may be given to the person who wishes to adopt to be cared for before entry into force of the consent granted for adoption.

+(3) Parent's consent for adoption may be granted to an adoptive parent whose person is determined or to an adoptive parent whose person has not been determined.

+(4) If consent is granted for adoption to an adoptive parent whose person is not determined, a parent does not have the right to request disclosure of information concerning the person of the adoptive parent and the new identity of the child to him or her.
+[RT I, 29.06.2014, 3 - entry into force 09.07.2014]

-[RT I, 29.06.2014, 3 entry into force 09.07.2014] - (5) Parent's consent is not required if he or she is incapable of submitting an application for an extended period of time or if his or her whereabouts are unknown for an extended period of time or if the parent has been deprived of the right of custody in full on the basis of § 135 of this Act.
+(5) Parent's consent is not required if he or she is incapable of submitting an application for an extended period of time or if his or her whereabouts are unknown for an extended period of time or if the parent has been deprived of the right of custody in full on the basis of § 135 of this Act.
+[RT I, 29.06.2014, 3 - entry into force 09.07.2014]

-(6) A county government is required to provide advice to a parent who wishes to grant consent for the adoption of his or her child and to explain him or her, inter alia, his or her rights and the legal consequences of adoption.
+(6) The Social Insurance Board is required to provide advice to a parent who wishes to grant consent for the adoption of his or her child and to explain him or her, inter alia, his or her rights and the legal consequences of adoption.